Joshua (2007 film)

-Joshua (also known as The Devil's Child) is a 2007 American psychological thriller co-written and directed by George Ratliff.
+Joshua (also known as The Devil's Child) is a 2007 American psychological thriller film co-written and directed by George Ratliff.
 The film stars Sam Rockwell, Vera Farmiga and Jacob Kogan.

 Joshua premiered at the 2007 Sundance Film Festival and was released on July 6, 2007, in the United States by Fox Searchlight Pictures.
 The film received favourable reviews from critics, with many praising the performances, atmosphere and the horror elements, but criticism for its plot and characters.

 Plot

 Brad and Abby Cairn are an affluent New York couple with two children.
-Their firstborn, a self-decided conservatively dressed 9-year-old, Joshua, is a child prodigy on the piano and thinks and acts like an adult.
+Their firstborn, 9-year-old, Joshua, is a child prodigy on the piano and thinks and acts like an adult.

-Joshua gravitates toward his uncle Ned as a close friend, but distances himself from his parents, particularly following the birth of his sister Lily.
-As the days pass, the house regresses from healthy and happy to strange and disorienting.
+Joshua gravitates toward his uncle Ned as a close friend but distances himself from his parents, particularly following the birth of his sister Lily.
 As the baby's whines drive an already strained Abby to the point of a nervous breakdown, Joshua exhibits sociopathic behavior, while Brad finds he cannot help his wife, do well at his demanding job, or match wits with Joshua.

-Joshua kills the family's dog, but says he does not know what happened.
+Joshua kills the family's dog but says he does not know what happened.
 Unable to feel sadness, he imitates Brad's grief.
 He next causes a fight between his mother (who is Jewish, but non-religious) and paternal grandmother Hazel (who is an Evangelical Christian and constantly proselytizes Joshua) when he tells his parents he wants to become a Christian.
 Later, he convinces his mother to play hide-and-seek.
 As Abby counts, he takes Lily from her crib to hide with him, causing his mother to panic and pass out while searching for them.
 He then puts Lily back into the crib to make it look as though Abby was hallucinating.

 Seeing that Abby is getting worse, Brad takes two weeks off from his job to look after her and the children.
 When he arrives home, Joshua has gone to the Brooklyn Museum with Lily and Hazel.
-Joshua frightens Hazel by describing the violent acts of Seth, the Egyptian God of Chaos.
-At home, Brad watches a videotape of Joshua making Lily cry on purpose, realizing that Joshua is the one who has been making Lily cry incessantly at night.
-He goes to the museum and sees Joshua attempt to push Lily down a flight of stairs.
-Joshua stops when he is caught by Hazel but proceeds to push her instead, killing her and disguising it as an accident.
-Brad confides in Ned that he thinks Joshua did it but Ned does not believe him.
+Joshua frightens Hazel by describing the violent acts of Seth, the Egyptian god of Chaos.
+At home, Brad watches a videotape of Joshua making Lily cry on purpose, realizing that he has been making Lily cry incessantly at night.
+Brad goes to the museum and sees Joshua attempt to push Lily down a flight of stairs.
+Joshua stops when he is caught by Hazel but pushes her instead, killing her and disguising it as an accident.
+Brad confides in Ned that he thinks Joshua did it, but Ned does not believe him.
 Meanwhile, Abby has a psychotic breakdown and is institutionalized.